rounakbhowmick/interview-prep/NamasteReact.md

 #### Example without JSX

-Creating more complex components in React without JSX involves using `React.createElement`.
+Creating components in React without JSX involves using `React.createElement`.
 Here is an example:

 ```javascript
 import React from "react";